-The third part of the paper presents a structural estimation of the flexible- and rigid-demand models, using all sources of variation in top earnings tax rates across countries and years.
+The third part of the paper presents empirical tests of the flexible- and rigid-demand models, using all sources of variation in top earnings tax rates across countries and years.
 Based on our exhaustive data on player careers, we are able to construct rich measures of player ability and estimate location elasticities at different quantiles of the ability distribution (ability sorting effect).
 We also estimate cross-tax location elasticities for domestic players with respect to the tax rate on foreigners, and vice versa (displacement effect).
 Our main findings are the following.
 First, the elasticity of location with respect to the net-of-tax rate is about 0.4 on the whole sample.
 This is based on a specification that controls for unobserved changes in equilibrium wages, and should therefore be seen as a pure supply elasticity.
 Second, we provide evidence on ability sorting by showing that location elasticities are negative at the bottom of the ability distribution and strongly positive at the top.
 Since ability sorting is a general equilibrium phenomenon operating through changes in equilibrium wages, we do not control for unobserved wage variation in these specifications.
-Third, we provide evidence on displacement by showing that the location elasticity of domestic players with the respect to the net-of-tax rate on foreigners is negative, and vice versa.
-Again, this is a general equilibrium effect and we therefore do not control for unobserved wage variation when analyzing this question.
+Third, we provide evidence on displacement by showing that the location elasticity of domestic players with respect to the net-of-tax rate on foreigners is negative, and vice versa.
 Finally, we calibrate Laffer rates based on our estimated location elasticities and theoretical model.
 Despite the substantial location elasticities we find, Laffer rates tend to be quite high due to the presence of displacement effects.

 The paper is organized as follows.
-Section 2 presents key facts on the European football market, and describes our data.
+Section 2 presents key facts on the European football market and describes our data.
 Section 3 shows reduced-form graphical evidence.
 Section 4 lays out the theory of taxation and migration.
-Section 5 presents the structural estimation, and Section 6 concludes.
+Section 5 tests the models empirically and draws policy implications.